baallan/distribution/README.md

 * The numpy and cython rpm spec files and generated rpms for python 2.7 will also work in plain RHEL 7 environments.
 * v41.rhel7.unstable: This builds the v4.x series for RHEL7.
 It currently uses v4.2.3 OVIS and corresponding v4.2.1 SOS for TOSS 3, both from github.
 * v42.toss3.unstable: This builds the 4.2.3 OVIS and 4.2.1 SOS for TOSS 3.4.

+## Packaging conflicts for EPEL and Redhat note: unsatisfied dependencies

+If you build the ovis packages on a machine with EPEL bits in the environment, it is entirely likely that the packages will not be usable in a pure Redhat environment.
+In particular we have observed installation failures on plain redhat 7 with errors such as "libssl.so.1.1 missing" even though the openssl packages are present.
+This occurs if the ovis packages are built on a machine with newer ssl installed via EPEL and then installed on a non-EPEL machine.
+This is a misuse of the packages, not a bug in our RHEL 7 packaging scripts.